-The Residence Hall and Counseling Office at COCC offer several special services including:
+The Residence Hall, Counseling Office, and Student Life Office at COCC offer several special services on an annual basis including:

-- Education programs to promote the awareness of rape, acquaintance rape, and other sex offenses. - Procedures victims should follow if a sex offense occurs, including who should be contacted, the importance of preserving evidence as may be necessary for the proof of criminal sexual assault, and to whom the alleged offense should be reported. - Notifying students of options for, and available assistance in, changing academic and living situations after an alleged sexual assault incident, if requested by the victim and if these changes are reasonably available. - Assistance by a college authority to report the offense to law enforcement as requested. - The College's statement on sexual misconduct and assault, including disciplinary procedures is located at www.cocc.edu/sexual-misconduct-policy
+- Education programs to promote the awareness of rape, acquaintance rape, and other sex offenses. - Procedures victims should follow if a sex offense occurs, including who should be contacted, the importance of preserving evidence as may be necessary for the proof of criminal sexual assault, and to whom the alleged offense should be reported. - Notifying students of options for, and available assistance in, changing academic and living situations after an alleged sexual assault incident, if requested by the victim and if these changes are reasonably available. - Assistance by a college authority to report the offense to law enforcement as requested. - The College's statement on sexual misconduct and assault, including disciplinary procedures is located at www.cocc.edu/sexual-misconduct-policy.